A proof of the reverse isoperimetric inequality using a geometric-analytic approach: Conclusion and Discussion

-\item \textbf{Quantum Corrections:} Incorporating higher-curvature corrections or quantum effects (e.g., via one-loop determinants or entanglement entropy corrections) may modify the geometric rigidity or the second variation functional, potentially leading to refined ‘‘quantum RII’’ bounds. \item \textbf{Holographic Perspectives:} Given the AdS/CFT correspondence, it would be interesting to interpret our RII proof in the dual field theory, perhaps relating maximal horizon entropy at fixed volume to extremal entanglement or energy constraints in the boundary CFT. \item \textbf{Beyond Asymptotic AdS:} Extending the analysis to asymptotically flat or more exotic asymptotics (e.g., Lifshitz, hyperscaling violation) might reveal whether the reverse isoperimetric phenomenon is unique to constant-$\Lambda$ backgrounds or has broader applicability.
+\paragraph*{\textbf{Beyond Asymptotic AdS}.} Extending the analysis to asymptotically flat or more exotic asymptotics (e.g., Lifshitz, hyperscaling violation) might reveal whether the reverse isoperimetric phenomenon is unique to constant-$\Lambda$ backgrounds or has broader applicability.
 Moreover, the RII has been advocated to hold for dS black holes in \cite{Dolan:2013ft}.
-So, it is interesting to see if the proof can be extended to this case. \item\textbf{Violation in the case of superentropic black holes:} It is known that superentropic black holes violate RII.
-As part of the proof we presented, this can be traced to their non-compact hypersurface, while the proof requires a compact hypersurface.
-Nevertheless, a general proof explicitly for non-compact hypersurfaces is an interesting future work.
+So, it is interesting to see if the proof can be extended to this case.